 - Introduction Cadmium is a soft, bluish-white metal chemically similar to zinc and highly toxic to living organisms.
 The presence of cadmium in the aquatic environment is of concern because it bio-accumulates.
 Cadmium has low solubility under conditions of neutral or alkaline pH and is highly soluble under acidic conditions, where toxic concentrations can easily arise from the dissolution of cadmium from cadmium-plated materials. - Occurrence Cadmium occurs in association with zinc ores and is also found as the mineral Greenockite (cadmium sulphide).
 Cadmium sulphide, carbonate and hydroxide salts are insoluble in water, whereas cadmium chloride, nitrate and sulphate salts are highly soluble in water.
 Cadmium binds strongly to sulphydryl groups, hence the pronounced tendency of cadmium to bioaccumulate in the food chain.
 It is found naturally in unpolluted surface and ground waters at geochemically low concentrations as a result of leaching from rocks.
-Cadmium is not usually found in water at concentrations above 1 $\mu$ g/L, unless the water has been subject to pollution from cadmium-containing industrial effluents.
-There is often a low concentration of cadmium is also present in some phosphate fertilisers.
+Cadmium is not usually found in water at concentrations above 1 Fg/R, unless the water has been subject to pollution from cadmium-containing industrial effluents.
+There is often a low concentration of cadmium in soils, sandstones and shales as a result of leaching from ground water.
+Cadmium is also present in some phosphate fertilisers.
 Surface waters can be contaminated by rain containing airborne particulate matter contaminated with cadmium from exhaust emissions as a result of the burning fossil fuels.